zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 After you start a recording, you can call query to check its status.

 <div class="note alert"><code>query</code> works only with an ongoing recording session.
 If you call <code>query</code> after a recording ends or after it starts with error, you get a 404 (Not Found) error.
 We recommend that you use the callback service for getting the details of all cloud recording events.
 See <a href="https://docs.agora.io/en/cloud-recording/cloud_recording_callback_rest">Agora Cloud Recording RESTful API Callback Service</a> for more information.</div>

 - Method: GET
 - Endpoint: /v1/apps/\<appid\>/cloud_recording/resourceid/\<resourceid\>/sid/\<sid\>/mode/\<mode\>/query

-> The request frequency limit is 10 requests per second per App ID.
+> The request frequency limit is 10 requests per second for each App ID.

 ### Parameters